Scrayil/k-means/README.md

 # K_Means

 This project consists in the implementation of the K-Means and Mini-Batch K-Means clustering algorithms.
-This is not to be considered as the final and most efficient algorithm implementation as the objective here is to make a clear omparison between the sequential and parallel execution of the clustering steps.
+This is not to be considered as the final and most efficient algorithm implementation as the objective here is to make a clear comparison between the sequential and parallel execution of the clustering steps.
 This project offers two different implementations:
 - the first one follows a sequential execution by relying entirely on the CPU for the computation
 - the second one takes advantage of the GPU capabilities to achieve parallelism

 By building the project only one executable is generated.
-The program relies on a configuration file in which it's possible which implementation to run, and it also allows to specify some parameters for the clustering algorithm.
+The program relies on a configuration file in which it's possible to select which implementations to run and to specify some parameters for the clustering algorithm.
-It is possible to limit the maximum number of records to process from a dataset, along with parameters like the desired number of clusters and the maximum tolerance for evaluating the overall convergence.
+It is possible to limit the maximum number of records to process from the given dataset, along with parameters like the desired number of clusters and the maximum tolerance for evaluating the overall convergence.
-A specific random seed can eventually be set, it will be used in both implementations during the initialization phases.
+A specific random seed can eventually be set, it is used in both the implementations during the initialization phases.
 This is done purposely for consistency while comparing the two.
-If no seed is specified, it gets automatically generated and shared.
+If no seed is specified, one gets automatically generated and shared by both.

 The following animation shows some of the clustering steps in the K-Means algorithm: